smart-data-models/data-models/guidelines.md

 ## Versioning

-FIWARE Data Models Project aim to maintain backwards compatibility, however some incompatibilities will inevitably occur over time.
+FIWARE and TMForum Data Models Project aim to maintain backwards compatibility, however some incompatibilities will inevitably occur over time.
 Data providers may choose to tag Entities with an additional `schemaVersion` Attribute so that Data Consumers can behave accordingly.
 This aligns with the